Joyal-Joshi/Digital_Blocks/5_Computer_Arch_using_FSM/README.md

 <img width="389" height="174" alt="image" src="https://github.com/user-attachments/assets/4fb01fc4-c956-4e15-bdf1-12992de5c930" />

-From FSM diagram, three distinct states can be identified for the above problem.
+From the FSM diagram, three distinct states can be identified for the above problem.
 The start, loop and stop.
-The sequential circuit for the problem can consist of two registers which can store the values of a and b.
-The combinational circuits take the state value and inputs a and b to calculate the next state.
+The sequential circuit for the problem will consist of three registers which can store the values of a, b and the state.

+Instead of having the states, the values of a and b can be used as state values, but it will lead to large number of states.
+Hence, the state bits can be used to shrink the available states using the FSM diagram, and the values of a and b can considered as internal states.

+The combinational circuits take the state value and internal states a and b to calculate the next state.
+The combinational circuit can also be replaced with a lookup table made of ROM.
 32 bit registers should be enough to solve this problem.